Linear temporal logic

 In logic, linear temporal logic or linear-time temporal logic (LTL) is a modal temporal logic with modalities referring to time.
 In LTL, one can encode formulae about the future of paths, e.g., a condition will eventually be true, a condition will be true until another fact becomes true, etc. It is a fragment of the more complex CTL*, which additionally allows branching time and quantifiers.
-LTL is sometimes called propositional temporal logic, abbreviated PTL.
+LTL is sometimes called propositional temporal logic (PTL).

-In terms of expressive power, linear temporal logic (LTL) is a fragment of first-order logic.
+In terms of expressive power, LTL is a fragment of first-order logic.

 LTL was first proposed for the formal verification of computer programs by Amir Pnueli in 1977.